 What is an esophageal stent procedure?

-In an esophageal stent procedure, a tube is placed in your esophagus to keep open a blocked area.
+In an esophageal stent procedure, a tube is placed in your esophagus (throat) to keep open a blocked area.
 The tube helps you swallow solids and liquids.

 Your esophagus is the muscular tube connecting the back of your mouth to your stomach.
 When you swallow, the muscles of your esophagus contract.
 They propel food into your stomach.